pdidev/tutorial/README.md

 ### Ex11. user_code plugin

-In this exercice, you will learn how to call a user C function in %PDI with the user_code plugin.
+In this exercice, you will learn how to call a user C function in %PDI with the \ref user_code_plugin user_code plugin.

 First of all, you need to recompile %PDI in adding in CMakeLists.txt
 ```cmake